j-mcQueen/top-calculator/README.md

 ## known bugs/ areas for improvement
 - lack of keyboard support
 - malfunction on mobile/ tablet - likely a result of the role the "blur" event listener plays in highlighting operator buttons
-- code readability needs improved - the purpose of some functions may not be initially self-evident
+- code readability needs improved - the purpose of some functions may not be initially self-evident (investigate the use of web forms to update UI elements)